robj411/p2_drivers/README.md

 <span id="tab:eccon"></span>Table 4.1: Economic configurations used to
 implement strategies.
 Values are the openness of the sector expressed as a percentage.
-Elimination values are taken from Australia.
-Lockdown and Economic Closures values are taken from the UK.
-School Closures values are taken from Indonesia.
+RC3 values are taken from Australia.
+Lockdown and RC2 values are taken from the UK.
+RC1 values are taken from Indonesia.

 </caption>
 <thead>